Stormbreak - Privacy Notice

-- to be told what we are doing with your personal information.
+- to be told what we are doing with your personal data.
 We do this by providing you with this privacy notice;

-- to correct or update the personal information we hold about you.
+- to correct or update the personal data we hold about you;

 - to object to the processing of your personal data where we are using your personal data for direct marketing purposes or research / statistical purposes;

-- to request a copy of the personal information we hold about you;
+- to request a copy of the personal data we hold about you;

-- to ask us to send your personal information to another organisation in a computer-readable format;
+- to ask us to send your personal data to another organisation in a computer-readable format;

 You also have a right to complain to the Information Commissioner's office.
 You can do this at https://ico.org.uk/concerns/.
-Do contact us straight away if you consider that we are not handling your personal information properly so we can try and sort the problem out.
+Do contact us straight away if you consider that we are not handling your personal data properly so we can try and sort the problem out.

-If we delete your personal information or restrict our use of it, we may not be able to provide our services to you.
+If we delete your personal data or restrict our use of it, we may not be able to provide our services to you.

 If you want to exercise any of your rights or update your marketing preferences, please contact the Data Protection Lead on firstname.lastname@example.org or 07855 788024.
 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).